Obey God – the path to follow

 For now, I conclude here.
 Be blessed in your walk in obedience to the Spirit of God, to the commandments you already know.

-Notes and references connected to obedience:
+8. Notes connected to Obedience

 You may wish to read about the benefits of regular exercise here